-On my recent trip to San Jose, Costa Rica I had the great fortune to bump into Michael Miller, who is an ex-pat from the USA living in the city.
-As it happens he is also somewhat of a local expert on San Jose, and author of the book “The Real San Jose”, which can be bought from Amazon.
+On my recent trip to San Jose, Costa Rica, I had the great fortune to bump into Michael Miller, an ex-pat from the USA living in the city.
+As it happens he is also somewhat of a local expert on San Jose and author of the book “The Real San Jose”, which can be bought from Amazon.
 His official site is here: therealsanjose.com.

 That book in itself is a wonderful introduction to this somewhat overlooked capital city of Costa Rica.

 There is, however, another option to explore what San Jose has to offer while on the ground!
-During our conversation, he told me that a friend of his offers a walking tour where we could experience the sights and sounds from a lifelong local resident.
+During our conversation, he told me that a friend of his offered a walking tour where we could experience the sights and sounds from a lifelong local resident’s perspective.

-A few minutes later after exchanging details, we arranged to meet a few days later, for what I’m calling the “Best Walking Tour of San Jose”.
+A few minutes later, after exchanging details, we arranged to meet a few days from then for what I’m calling the “Best Walking Tour of San Jose”.

 Custom Walking Tour of San Jose, Costa Rica

 The main reason why I’ve dubbed this the best walking tour of San Jose is that it is fully customizable to what you want to see.

 Nury (our guide) is well aware from past experience that certain groups of people like different activities and sights.
 For example, many Europeans may not be overly interested in seeing multiple cathedrals, while Americans may be more so.
 Not forgetting to mention if groups include children.